-We previously talked about how police will use informal questioning to get you to confess to a crime, but that’s not the only trick they do to get people to help them do their job.
-Here are a few other things to look out for according to Vista defense lawyer Peter M. Liss:
+We previously talked about how police will use informal questioning to get you to confess to a crime, but that’s not the only trick they use to get people to help them do their job.
+Here are a few things police say to manipulate suspects into doing what they want:

 - We Will Just Get a Warrant Anyway.
-Police will occasionally say this to you hoping you will let them search your property without a warrant.
+This is one of those police tactics they use to get suspects to do what they want, hoping the suspect will let them search the property without a warrant.
 But the fact that they don’t already have a warrant should never be forgotten.
 Either they don’t yet have enough evidence or they are trying to avoid doing the paperwork.
-If police give you this line, tell them to come back when they have a warrant and call your Vista criminal defense lawyer to make sure your right to be protected from unreasonable search and seizure is respected if they do return with a warrant.
+If police give you this line, tell them to come back when they have a warrant and call your criminal defense lawyer to make sure your right to be protected from unreasonable search and seizure is respected if they do return with a warrant.

 - We Have Evidence That Proves You Did It.
 (Or) We Have Someone Willing to Testify Against You.
-First of all, police can completely lie about either of these things, so just because they say they have evidence or a witness doesn’t mean they actually do.
+First of all, these are some of those things police say that can be a complete lie.
+So just because they say they have evidence or a witness doesn’t mean they actually do.
 Even if the police have some sort of forensic evidence or a witness that implicates you doesn’t mean you should confess.
 Evidence is rarely conclusive and witnesses can lie.
-A Vista defense attorney could fight these things in court or may be able to negotiate a plea bargain in your favor, but if you confess to the crime, it will be much harder for him or her to do either of those things -especially if he plans to take the matter to court.
+A defense attorney could fight these things in court or may be able to negotiate a plea bargain in your favor, but if you confess to the crime, it will be much harder for him or her to do either of those things -especially if he plans to take the matter to court.
 No matter how much evidence the police have against you, do not speak to the police without a legal representative present.

 - This is Off the Record.
 If an officer claims he has turned off a recorder during an interview, that doesn’t mean the information you share can’t be used against you.
 Literally anything you say to the police can be used against you, even if they claim it’s “off the record.”
 Again, do not talk to police without a lawyer at your side.

 If you have been contacted by the police about a crime, call (760) 643-4050 immediately.
-Remember, even if they say you are not a suspect, what you say can still be used against you later.
+Remember, there are many ways police manipulate suspects to get them to do what they want and even if they say you are not a suspect, what you say can still be used against you later.
 Do not answer any police questions without your lawyer present.

 Creative Commons Image by Indi Samarajiva